jan-warchol/sensible-dotfiles/README.md

   - `git trash` command for discarding changes safely,
   - `git fix` command for amending commits other than the last one,
   - pretty logs,
-  - alias for a more concise version of `git status`,
-  - making diff display file renames correctly,
+  - make `git diff` display file renames correctly,
   - more informative merge conflict information,
   - lots of shortcuts to save typing